 - Disconnect equipment that uses water, like washing machines and dishwashers.

-By being prepared and having a flood plan in place, should help to protect your home this winter.
+By being prepared and having a flood plan in place, should help to protect your home.